Nabil-Shartaj-Khan/Node-Express-JS/README.md

 Added mysql connection and function queries are in "project\MySQL_queries.txt"

 Added socket io for real time communication and other express JS functionalities.

+Added authentication API with Node.js, MongoDB, and JWT Tokens